-Led by Zaha Hadid Architects Computation and Design research team (ZHCODE), this evening talk will highlight the potential of computational design tools and data driven design processes in the field of architecture.
+Led by Zaha Hadid Architects Computation and Design research team (ZHCODE), the talk highlighted the potential of computational design tools and data driven design processes in the field of architecture.

 Why is this important?
 Complex geometries are increasingly becoming part of contemporary architecture and having ‘fabrication aware design methods’ (i.e. design methods that take into account how the design can be fabricated) plays a huge part in making these happen.
 Integrating function means that social, economic and environmental issues are considered and addressed at an earlier stage in the process.